 The record of spills is included with the copy of the SWPPP retained by the City of Phoenix Aviation Department.
-Please contact Lisa Farinas for more information.
+Please contact the City of Phoenix Aviation Department for more information.

-Lisa Farinas

-Environmental Planning Project Manager

-Planning and Environmental Division

-City of Phoenix Aviation Department

-2485 E. Buckeye Road

-Phoenix, AZ 85034-4420
+City of Phoenix Aviation Department 2485 E. Buckeye Road Phoenix, AZ 85034-4420 (602) 273-3040

-(602) 722-6173 Cell Phone